 Here’s an overview of the entire network.

-The Nym platform developed by the Nym project includes mixnodes, validators, gateways, and client code used for talking to the network.
-All of this is run in a decentralised, trustless fashion.
+The Nym platform includes mixnodes, validators, gateways, and client code used for talking to the network.
+All of this is run in a decentralized, trustless fashion.

-But the Nym platform itself (blue) is just infrastructure.
-The interesting part are the Privacy Enhanced Apps, or Peaps (yellow) which can be created by privacy developers.
-We’ve included some (fictional) examples of things we think people might build.
+But the Nym platform (blue) is just infrastructure.
+The interesting part are the privacy enhanced apps (yellow) which can be created by privacy developers or hooked into the network for existing applications.
+We’ve included some (fictional) examples of things we think people might build or integrate.
 Read our docs and use your imagination, and you may come up with many more!

-Peaps talk to the Nym network by connecting to gateway nodes.
-Peaps may go online and offline; the gateway provides a sort of mailbox where Peaps can receive their messages.
+Apps talk to the Nym network by connecting to gateway nodes.
+Applications may go online and offline; the gateway provides a sort of mailbox where apps can receive their messages.

-Most Service Providers (SPs) will interact with external systems on behalf of a user.
-For example, an SP might submit a Bitcoin, Ethereum or Cosmos transaction, proxy a network request, talk to a chat server, or provide anonymized access to a medical system such as a privacy-friendly coronavirus tracker.
+Service Providers (SPs) may interact with external systems on behalf of a user.
+For example, an SP might submit a Bitcoin, Ethereum or Cosmos transaction, proxy a network request, talk to a chat server, or provide anonymous access to a medical system such as a privacy-friendly coronavirus tracker.

 There is also a special category of Service Provider, namely SPs that do not visibly interact with any external systems.
 You might think of these as crypto-utopiapps: they’re doing something, but it’s not possible from outside to say with any certainty what their function is, or who is interacting with them.

-All peaps talk with Nym gateway nodes using Sphinx packets and a defined set of messages called the Nym Gateway Protocol (NGP).
-NGP is a defined set of control messages that can be sent to Nym gateways over websockets.
-Each peap has a long-lived relationship with its gateway; NGP defines messages for clients registering and authenticating with gateways, as well as sending encrypted Sphinx packets in specific formats.
+All apps talk with Nym gateway nodes using Sphinx packets and a small set of simple control messages.
+These messages are sent to gateways over websockets.
+Each app client has a long-lived relationship with its gateway; Nym defines messages for clients registering and authenticating with gateways, as well as sending encrypted Sphinx packets.

 We are currently focused on providing privacy for blockchain systems.
 But our ambitions are wider.
 In the medium term, we are actively working to bring together a range of new technologies that can enable strong privacy for the whole internet.
 There have not been many new widely-adopted privacy technologies to help internet users in the past 15 years.
 We are working hard to change that.

-The mixnet is now working, although there are many performance optimizations and reliability improvements still to be carried out.
-Mixnet APIs have mostly stabilised, and at this point it’s possible to start building applications.
+Mixnet APIs have mostly stabilized, and at this point it’s possible to start building applications.

 There is currently a native mixnet client written in Rust.
 It runs in standalone fashion on desktops or servers.
-You can use this for writing desktop or server peaps in any language that speaks websocket (e.g. basically all of them).
+You can use this for connecting desktop or server apps to the Nym network, using any language that speaks websockets.

-A webassembly client also exists as of the 0.7.x release.
-Webassembly clients can be used within browser or mobile apps, and again communicate with gateways via websockets and NGP.
-The wasm client is not complete (it does not yet send cover traffic), but it is working to a point where you should be able to use it for application development.
-Cover traffic, when it is set up, will happen transparently and you shouldn’t need to worry about it as a peap developer.
+A webassembly client also exists.
+Webassembly clients can be used within browser or mobile apps, and again communicate with gateways via websockets.
+The webassembly client is not complete (it does not yet send cover traffic), but it is working to a point where you should be able to use it for application development.
+Cover traffic, when it is set up, will happen transparently and you shouldn’t need to worry about it as a Nym app developer.

-Lastly, we are planning a SOCKS5 / shadowsocks client so that it’s easy to retrofit cryptocurrency wallets and other existing SOCKS-compatible applications to use Nym privacy infrastructure.
-This work has not yet started.
+Lastly, a SOCKS5 client and Service Provider (called nym-network-requester) makes it easy to retrofit cryptocurrency wallets and other existing SOCKS-compatible applications to use Nym privacy infrastructure.

 In the next few sections, we’ll look at network privacy and access privacy in more detail.